Below you have two options to learn thin info:

 VIDEO #1 – Stock Market Cycle Chart

 VIDEO #2 – NOW THAT WE JUST HAD THE RALLY, EXPECT THIS!

-Understanding the stock market and its potential through the use of technical analysis and historical price events has been proven repeatedly to outperform all forms of fundamental trading styles.
-The following is a story that walks you through my experience, the shift in my mindset and how I came to the conclusion that the three charts I share in this article are critical to your understanding of to make money in today’s market!
+Understanding the stock market cycle charts and their potential through the use of technical analysis and historical price events has been proven repeatedly to outperform all forms of fundamental trading styles.
+The following is a story that walks you through my experience, the shift in my mindset, and how I came to the conclusion that the three charts I share in this article are critical to your understanding of making money in today’s market!

 When I first learned to trade, I got all caught up with researching companies and finding the ones with the best earnings and future growth.
 I did that for several years after studying and following many “professional traders” who said it was the best way to trade and invest long term.
 We lost our shirts during the 2000 bear market by continuing to trade on fundamentals as stocks fell in value week after week.
 Even the companies that showed quarterly earnings growth fell in value – none of it seemed to make any sense to me, and it was very frustrating.

 Losing money when buying the best companies made no logical sense, making me step back from the markets and ask myself, ‘what am I doing wrong here‘.
 People today are asking themselves the same question given today’s dizzying markets:

 · Telsa shares fell from $971 a share down to $347, whopping 63% drop, in only a few weeks and then rebounded again too xx